CEO and President

 Kjel has a proven track record at Taulia, closing large complex global companies in Europe, the Americas and Australia as a Senior Account Executive and Vice President of Sales.
 Kjel works out of the Salt Lake City office and, when he’s not working, he can be found farming, skiing, traveling and spending quality time with his family.

-As Managing Director of Europe, Michael is responsible for the development and growth of Taulia’s market opportunity in EMEA.
+As Managing Director of EMEA and Head of Sales for New Enterprise Solutions, Michael is responsible for the development and growth of Taulia’s market opportunity in EMEA.
 Michael has been in trade and working capital management for over 20 years and has a proven track record in helping companies across Europe assess and optimize their cash flow and working capital.

 Prior to joining Taulia, Michael spent a number of years at Citi, CALYON and Dresdner Bank advising, structuring and implementing working capital financing tools across Europe.
 Michael currently works out of Taulia’s German offices in Düsseldorf and, when not working, he can be found spending time with his family, cycling or watching his favorite football team.

-Alexander Mutter as Managing Director of Capital Markets is responsible for our network of existing investors and expansion of Taulia’s funding partners across the globe.
+As Head of Sales for the EMEA Region, Alexander is responsible for the network of existing investors and expansion of Taulia’s funding partners across the globe.
 His role is focused on building strategic relationships with financial institutions and strengthening Taulia’s breadth of funding sources.

 Alexander has about 25 years experience within the trade and supply chain sector.
 Prior to joining Taulia, he held leadership positions in the global trade and supply chain functions within leading financial institutions such as HSBC, Deutsche Bank, ABN AMRO Bank N.V., and Citigroup.